EDI API Server Installation

 The API server is a Java application.
 You can install it on any server using the steps below:

 • Download and install Java.
 Java 17 or higher is required.
 We recommend using the latest long-term support release of Java.
 You can also install Java using sdkman or a package manager on Linux or macOS.
-Once you install Java, verify the Java’s version by running java -version command from the terminal/command line window.
+Once you install Java, verify the Java version by running the java -version command from the terminal/command line window.

 • Create a folder/directory where you’re going to install the API back-end, e.g., edi